TrustlessComputer/smart-contract-examples/README.md

 ## List of smart contracts

 - ERC20 - a simple contract that implements the ERC20 standard
-- Wrapped TRLS (WTRLS) - an ERC20-compatible, wrapped version of the TRLS native token
+- Wrapped JUICE (WJUICE) - an ERC20-compatible, wrapped version of the JUICE native token
 - BFS - a simple contract that allows users to store files on the blockchain.
 It enables data storage & retrieval under the URI format `bfs://<chain-id>/<storage-contract-address>/<user-address>/<file-name>`
 - NFT - a simple contract that allows users to mint fully on-chain NFTs